 Statistics have proven that BMX racing is one of the safest of all sports today.
 Part of this is due to the mandatory safety requirements.
 All Riders at Waterford Oaks MUST wear long sleeves, long pants and a full-face helmet.

 BMX is an excellent individual and family orientated sport.
 Races are organized into girl’s classes and boys classes, and then subdivided into age groups and skill levels.
 The age groups range from 5 & under classes to 51 & older.
 Within these age groups are three skill levels: Novice, Intermediate and Expert.
 All riders start as Novices and must work up to the more advanced levels by winning races.
 A Novice must move up to the Intermediate class after they have 6 wins in the Novice class.
 An Intermediate must move up to the Expert class after they have 25 wins as an Intermediate.
 There is also competition in the Cruiser class for boys and girls.
 The age groups for the Cruiser class are 7 & under to 56 & older.

 How Much Will It Cost?

 You can obtain a USA BMX thirty-day trial membership for $30.
 A trial membership is good only at the track where purchased.
 During the thirty-day trial, you can upgrade to full membership for only $35 more.
 If you would like to skip the trial membership, you may purchase a full membership for $60, that’s a savings of $5 over the trial membership with the conversion cost.
 The full membership is good for one year from the date of purchase.
 Once you have your full membership, points will be awarded to you at each race and you may compete in any USA BMX sanctioned event.
 You can get family discounts when signing up additional family members.
-Open ride fee is $5; race fee is $7 (ribbon only) or $10 (for trophy) awards are given to 1st – 4th place in the main event.
+Open ride fee is $7; race fee please ask at the building.
+Awards are given to 1st – 4th place in the main event.